 It is, then, difficult to understand how what caused upheaval and instability in most Medieval and post-Medieval states instead was not a factor leading to the demise of the institution of the Doges.
 This paper tries to contribute to understand why, by studying the social network formed by these patrician families, and how it is related to the number of doges these families contributed as governors of the republic.

 The rest of the paper has been organized as follows: coming up, a brief revision of the state of the art.
-The extraction and preparation of data is described in the \hyperlink{dataset}{next section}.
+The extraction and preparation of data is described in the \hyperlink{dataset}{section that comes next}.
 The resulting social network will be analyzed in Section \hyperlink{sn}{The Venetian patrician families social network}.
 We will finally draw some conclusions and present future work in the last section.

 \hypertarget{state-of-the-art}{